Photo by Latino Life via Canva.com

 - Light, bright, and airy: Update light fixtures and install breezy window coverings that offer privacy.

-- Open concept: Remove non structural walls that inhibit sight lines and obstruct flow.
+- Open concept: Remove non-structural walls that inhibit sight lines and obstruct flow.

-- Move-in ready: Immaculately clean, neutral paint and limited carpeting.
+- Move-in ready: Immaculately clean, with neutral paint and limited carpeting.
 Hardwood flooring is overwhelmingly preferred, as are stainless appliances and natural stone countertops.

-You can safely assume if these systems are over 15 years old, there’s room for efficiency improvement.
+You can safely assume that, if these systems are over 15 years old, there’s room for efficiency improvement.
 New thermostats, ceiling fans, and additional insulation also increase energy savings.
 Think carefully about intense updates such as solar paneling.
 These attract a particular set of buyers your market may not support.

-Keep in mind that some energy saving features may also reduce homeowners’ insurance costs.
+Keep in mind that some energy-saving features may also reduce homeowners’ insurance costs.
 If the upgrade prohibits damage and future payouts from the insurance provider, the chances are higher for a reduced rate.
 Typical options include water shut-off devices, a new roof, and superior windows.

 By Dawn M. Smith